ayushtiwariexe/food-ordering-web-apps/README.md

 # FoodHunt

-A food delivery application made using React and Swiggy's API.
+A food delivery application made using React.

-This project was built as a part of the course Namaste React by Akshay Saini.

 ## Tech Stack